 The latter are fundamental if we consider that Italy is a manufacturing country mainly made up of SMEs.
 Entrepreneurs need to be supported from a managerial and industrial point of view, allowing them to focus on their business and to follow the new technology and logistics trends generated during the lockdown, leaving to other entities the management of working capital issues (such as supply chain agreements, the structuring of participative financial instruments between companies and online factoring).

 A further contribution can be provided by different investment structures such as private equity funds – turnaround, club deal and servicer.
 At the same time, given the industrial characteristics of Italy, there is a clear need for the development of an infrastructure network that creates a favorable competitive environment.
-In conclusion, the recovery of the Italian economic system will be defined by the competitive and development capacity of SMEs supported by all stakeholder, especially from an industrial and managerial point of view.
+In conclusion, the recovery of the Italian economic system will be defined by the competitive and development capacity of SMEs supported by all stakeholder, especially from an industrial and managerial point of view.9 June 2020

 Business Combinations?
 Much faster with partecipative financial instruments The need to develop business combinations emerged in the context of “#RipartItalia, 100 ideas for recovery”, organized by Class Cnbc.
 These processes are realizable, but may have problems related to their duration.
 For example, an M&A process requires a medium-long period that is too long for business continuity in current circumstances.
 In Italy there are companies in crisis with difficulties in accessing bank credit, but there are also companies that have good financial strength.
 These companies can help the economic recovery by supporting business continuity of their network, supply chain or complementary ones.